Configure Virtual Appliance

 After reboot, log in to the virtual machine using the domain administrator credentials (for appliances joined to domain) or local administrator credentials (for appliances joined to workgroup).

 For the first time, Netwrix Auditor client starts automatically.
 Later, you can always run it from the Start menu or launch it by double-clicking the Netwrix Auditor shortcut on the desktop.
-The product will automatically start configuring self-monitoring—the first monitoring plan is configured to track User Activity on your server.
+The product will automatically start configuring self-monitoring.

 NOTE: Do not close the Netwrix Auditor Virtual Appliance Configuration window until the self-monitoring configuration completes.
 Otherwise, you will have to create a monitoring plan manually.